conraythefirst/i3tools/README.md

 ## switchScreen.sh

-A small script to easily switch focus and move the current workspace to a second screen in a dual screen setup.
+Easily switch focus and move the current workspace to a second screen in a dual screen setup.

 ```
 	./switchScreen.sh move 	#move current workspace to other screen